 As firms enter new markets, or at least consider doing so, it’s crucial they think of all the risks involved with such a transition.
-Here are three risk categories that companies face when contemplating a transatlantic move:
+Here are three risk categories that companies face when contemplating international expansion:

 If companies have been operating in one country, they are generally well aware of how to operate efficiently in that region.
-That won’t always be the case when it comes to opening a new firm abroad – differences in work culture, social acceptance, laws and compliance factors can make the transition much more difficult than anticipated.
+That won’t always be the case when it comes to international expansion – differences in work culture, social acceptance, laws, and compliance factors can make the transition much more difficult than anticipated.
 Obstacles may not even be huge – several small hindrances, however, can add up to create a testy work environment that doesn’t allow organizations to fully capitalize on opportunities.
 “There are lots of delays in approval of licenses and licensing agreements,” Andrew Karolyi, who runs the Emerging Markets Institute at Cornell’s Samuel Curtis Johnson School of Management, told CFO magazine.
 “All of it revolves around central agencies that govern how business is done.”

 In many emerging countries, the legal infrastructure isn’t as sound as in the markets firms are accustomed to.
 This can result in businesses taking unforeseen losses simply because they may not have the ability to protect their rights or assets as they would in their home region.
-If something goes awry, they may be limited in their ability to make things right again.
+If something goes awry during international expansion, they may be limited in their ability to make things right again.